-Conversion Funnels: Analysis and Optimization for E-Commerce in 2022
+Conversion Funnel Analysis and Optimization Guide

 By Samuel Kellett

-What is a Conversion Funnel?
+What Is a Conversion Funnel?

 Why Are Conversion Funnels Important?

 Conversion funnels aren’t just advantageous for marketers.
 They’re vital tools for creating the most user-friendly and worthwhile customer journey, ensuring potential visitors become repeat customers.

 Without clear paths to follow, your site can become a confusing mess for users to navigate.
 Having defined funnels allows you to plan the best path to purchase for your target audience.
 Plus, with a clear and well-executed layout, you can effectively test and optimize your conversion funnels to work towards higher overall conversion rates.

 Once you’ve decided which steps will be mapped into your conversion funnel, you can determine which of these steps are most in need of improvement.
 This method of breaking your customers’ paths into pieces makes it much simpler to find the problem areas.

 A conversion funnel analysis shows you which area of the funnel needs work.

 It gives you insights into what percentage of users make it from one step to the next, so you can find and improve the non-converting stages through conversion funnel optimization.